Documentation Index

 |---|

-tls.enabled | boolean | Yes | Enable HTTPS interception via TLS MITM. |
+tls.enabled | boolean | No | Enable HTTPS interception via TLS MITM.
+Defaults to false if omitted. |

-tls.ca_cert_path | string | Yes | Path to the CA certificate file.
-Created by cordon setup. |
+tls.ca_cert_path | string | Conditional | Path to the CA certificate file.
+Required when HTTPS MITM is enabled or PostgreSQL client_tls = "require" is used. |

-tls.ca_key_path | string | Yes | Path to the CA private key file.
-Created by cordon setup. |
+tls.ca_key_path | string | Conditional | Path to the CA private key file.
+Required when HTTPS MITM is enabled or PostgreSQL client_tls = "require" is used. |

 When TLS is enabled, cordon performs MITM on HTTPS connections for matched routes.
 It generates per-host certificates signed by the local CA. See TLS for details.